 The general public’s domestic loan debt in Norway increased 4.8 percent year-on-year to NOK 6,783 billion at the end of May 2022, unchanged from April’s 16-Month low.
 Loan debt growth of both households (4.7 percent vs 4.8 percent in April) and municipal government (4.2 percent vs 4.3 percent in April) eased, while those of non-financial corporations accelerated (5.3 percent vs 4.9 percent). source: Norges Bank

 Loan Growth in Norway averaged 7.12 percent from 1986 until 2022, reaching an all time high of 24.20 percent in February of 1987 and a record low of -4.40 percent in October of 1992.
 This page provides - Norway Loan Growth- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Norway Credit Indicator - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Loan Growth in Norway is expected to be 5.36 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Loan Growth in Norway to stand at 4.78 in 12 months time.
-In the long-term, the Norway Credit Indicator is projected to trend around 4.19 percent in 2020, according to our econometric models.
+Loan Growth in Norway is expected to be 5.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Norway Credit Indicator is projected to trend around 2.80 percent in 2023, according to our econometric models.